 Different Types of Body Language

-By following the previous presentation body language tips, you'll be able to deliver more effective presentations.
-But if you want to implement those tips successfully, you need to be aware of different body language types.
+By following the previous presentation body language tips, you'll deliver more effective presentations.
+But if you want to use those tips successfully, you need to be aware of different body language types.

 1. Eye Contact